Abdullah-Hussein2/EmergeWebsite/README.md

 # Emerge_projectcs50x

-This is the finale porject for the CS50X-IRAQ
+This is the final project for the CS50X-IRAQ.

-Instlation:
+Installation:

  -requirements: